RandomFractals/duckdb-sql-tools/README.md

 # Support

-Become a [Fan or a Pro Sponsor](https://github.com/sponsors/RandomFractals) of our dev work on this and other [Random Fractals, Inc. code and data viz extensions](https://marketplace.visualstudio.com/publishers/RandomFractalsInc) if you find them useful, educational, or enhancing your daily dataViz dev code workflows and exploratory data analysis experience.
+Become a [Fan or a Pro Sponsor](https://github.com/sponsors/RandomFractals) of our work on this and other [Random Fractals, Inc. code and data viz extensions](https://marketplace.visualstudio.com/publishers/RandomFractalsInc) if you find them useful, educational, or enhancing your daily dev workflows and exploratory data analysis experience in VS Code IDE.

 💖 https://github.com/sponsors/RandomFractals